kamel-yamani/CurriculumLearningForSmallCodeLanguageModels/README.md

 This repository contains code and models_checkpoint for the paper "Curriculum Learning for Small Code Language Models".
 It implements training and evaluation of code language models on the TinyPy dataset using various curriculum learning techniques.

+You can access the paper using this link : https://aclanthology.org/2024.acl-srw.44/

 ## Directory Structure

 ```